cfpb/capital-framework/docs/_includes/usage/cf-expandables/usage.md

 ## Variables

-Theme variables for setting the color and sizes throughout the project.
-Overwrite them in your own project by duplicating the variable `@key: value`.
+Component variables are used to theme a component.
+They likely will be left as is, but if needed can be overwritten by duplicating the variable in a `@key: value` format with a different value.
+This customized variable would be placed in the same file where this component's less file is imported.

 ### Color variables